ninlilizi/7thProxy/README.md

-# About NKLIProxy
+# About 7thProxy
-NKLIProxy is a Titanium based, caching, HTTP/HTTPS proxy server written in C#
+7thProxy is a Titanium based, caching, HTTP/HTTPS proxy server written in C#

+The focus is on ease of use for a click'n'go Windows caching proxy client.

 # Features